s59mz/wild-sight-ai/README.md

       ```bash
       results/
       ```
 The original snapshot and the final annotated result share similar filenames, making it easy to compare input vs. inference output.
+All files remain safely stored on the SD card, even after the Docker container exits.

 This feature showcases accurate, full-precision animal detection and classification running **entirely on the Arm CPU**, without DPU acceleration or cloud services.